fobiero/jewelley-Store/README.md

-# Django Simple E-Commerce Website with Payment
-This is a simple e-commerce website built with Django (Python) and PayPal is added as payment processor.

-I've made this as a "Jewelry Shop" website but you can make any website you like.

-And if you like this project then ADD a STAR ⭐️  to this project 👆
+# Jewelry Store
+This is a simple ecommerce web-portal that allows users to ciew prefered product and add to cart to purchase.
 ## Features of this Project

 ### A. Admin Users Can